 The I2C Bus status register contains 5 bits.
 The HCF bit is reset to "0" when one data byte is being transferred.
 If one data transfer is completed, this bit is set to "1".
-The HAAS bit is set to "1" when the address is matched, and the I2C Bus interrupt request flag is set to "1".
+The HASS bit is set "1" when the address is match, and the I2C Bus interrupt request flag is set to "1".
 If the interrupt is enabled and the stack is not full, a subroutine call to location 10H will occur.
 Writing data to the I2C Bus control register clears HAAS bit.
-If the address is not matched, this bit is reset to "0".
-The HBB bit is set to respond when the I2C Bus is busy.
-It means that a START signal is detected.
+If the address is not match, this bit is reset to "0".
+The HBB bit is set to respond the I2C Bus is busy.
+It mean that a START signal is detected.
 This bit is reset to "0" when the I2C Bus is not busy.
 It means that a STOP signal is detected and the I2C Bus is free.
-The SRW bit defines the read/write command bit, if the calling address is matched.
-When HAAS is set to "1", the device checks the SRW bit to determine whether the device is working in transmit or receive mode.
-When the SRW bit is set to "1", it means that the master wants to read data from the I2C Bus, the slave device must write data to the I2C Bus, so the slave device is working in transmit mode.
-When SRW is reset to "0", it means that the master wants to write data to the $\rm I^2C$ Bus, the slave device must read data from the bus, so the slave device is working in receive mode.
-The RXAK bit is reset to "0" indicates that an acknowledge signal has been received.
-In the transmit mode, the transmitter checks the RXAK bit to determine the receiver which wants to receive the next data byte, so the transmitter continues to write data to the $\rm I^2C$ Bus until the RXAK bit is set to "1" and the transmitter releases the SDA line, so that the master can send the STOP signal to release the bus.
+The SRW bit defines the read/write command bit, if the calling address is match.
+When HAAS is set to "1", the device check SRW bit to determine whether the device is working in transmit or receive mode.
+When SRW bit is set "1", it means that the master wants to read data from I2C Bus, the slave device must write data to I2C Bus, so the slave device is working in transmit mode.
+When SRW is reset to "0", it means that the master wants to write data to I2C Bus, the slave device must read data from the bus, so the slave device is working in receive mode.
+The RXAK bit is reset "0" indicates an acknowledges signal has been received.
+In the transmit mode, the transmitter checks RXAK bit to know the receiver which wants to receive the next data byte, so the transmitter continue to write data to the I2C Bus until the RXAK bit is set to "1" and the transmitter releases the SDA line, so that the master can send the STOP signal to release the bus.

-The HADR bit7-bit1 define the device slave address.
-At the beginning of a transfer, the master must select a device by sending the address of the slave device.
+The HADR bit7~bit1 define the device slave address.
+At the beginning of transfer, the master must select a device by sending the address of the slave device.
 The bit 0 is unused and is not defined.
 If the I2C Bus receives a start signal, all slave device notice the continuity of the 8-bit data.
 The front of 7 bits is slave address and the first bit is MSB.
-If the address is matched, the HAAS status bit is set and generates an I2C Bus interrupt.
-In the ISR, the slave device must check the HAAS bit to determine whether the I2C Bus interrupt comes from the slave address that has matched or completed one 8-bit data transfer.
+If the address is match, the HAAS status bit is set and generate an I2C Bus interrupt.
+In the ISR, the slave device must check the HAAS bit to know the I2C Bus interrupt comes from the slave address that has match or completed one 8-bit data transfer.
 The last bit of the 8-bit data is read/write command bit, it responds in SRW bit.
-The slave will check the SRW bit to determine whether the master wants to transmit or receive data.
-The device checks the SRW bit to know if it's a transmitter or a receiver.
+The slave will check the SRW bit to know if the master wants to transmit or receive data.
+The device check SRW bit to know it is as a transmitter or receiver.